BY: Ayomide Arowobusoye

 Genesis of Problem

-A resident in the community, Abosede, emphatically stated, amidst laughter that she went to the Iponri branch of the corporation that her compound’s water be disconnected.
+A resident in the community, Abosede, emphatically stated, amidst laughter that she went to the Iponri branch of the corporation to demand that her compound’s water be disconnected.

-‘It is not like the water, is available for us to use, still at the end of the month, they come with crazy bills, can you pay for what you didn’t buy?’
+‘It is not like the water, is available for us to use, still at the end of the month, they come with crazy bills, can you pay for what you didn’t buy?’, she said.

 Effects of the challenge

-The acute water supply challenge in Aloba community has, no doubt, negatively affected members of the community in several ways.
-Residents and business owners lament that the lack of constant public water supply affects the satisfaction of their domestic needs, and has pushed them to rely solely on informal sectors for water provision that are not entirely safe for proper wellbeing.
+The acute water scarcity in Lagos, particularly in the Aloba community has, no doubt, negatively affected members of the community in several ways.
+Residents and business owners lament that the lack of constant public water supply affects the satisfaction of their domestic needs, and has pushed them to rely solely on informal sectors (that are not entirely safe for proper wellbeing) for water provision.

 Confirming this, another resident, Ayodeji, explained the harsh conditions herself and her family members are exposed to by getting water from these informal sectors.